flaggskeppet/node.js-design-patterns/Chapter11/02_chat_redis/README.txt

 This sample demonstrates how to integrate a chat application using Redis as message broker

+The two applications would sit behind a load balancer in a real scenario.
+But this example shows how two different application servers share the same data using redis.

 As pre-requisite to this sample, you first need to install Redis. http://redis.io/download